bestzywang/tensor-completion/README.md

-"Low-Rank Tensor Completion via Novel Sparsity-Inducing Regularizers"
+# Low-Rank Tensor Completion via Novel Sparsity-Inducing Regularizers

 This paper proposes a framework to generate sparsity-inducing regularizers with closed-form proximity operators, which avoids iterations.